contagon/handbook/handbook/2-supporting-individuals-and-families.md

 “Mothers are primarily responsible for the nurture of their children” (“[The Family: A Proclamation to the World](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng&para=7#p7)”).
 To nurture means to nourish, teach, and support, following the example of the Savior (see [3 Nephi 10:4](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/10.4?lang=eng#p4)).
 In unity with her husband, a mother helps her family learn gospel truths and develop faith in Heavenly Father and Jesus Christ.
 Together they foster an environment of love in the family.

 “In these sacred responsibilities, fathers and mothers are obligated to help one another as equal partners” (“[The Family: A Proclamation to the World](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng&para=7#p7)”).
 They prayerfully counsel together and with the Lord.
-They make decisions together in unity and love, with full participation of both.

-## 2.2 The Work of Salvation and Exaltation in the Home
+## 2.2 God’s Work of Salvation and Exaltation in the Home

 The First Presidency said, “The home is the basis of a righteous life” (First Presidency letter, Feb.
 11, 1999).
-In their homes, individuals and families engage in the work of salvation and exaltation.
-This work consists of four divinely appointed responsibilities:
+In their homes, individuals and families engage in helping God accomplish His work of salvation and exaltation.

-* Living the gospel of Jesus Christ (see [1.2.1](1-work-of-salvation-and-exaltation.md#121-living-the-gospel-of-jesus-christ))
-* Caring for those in need (see [1.2.2](1-work-of-salvation-and-exaltation.md#122-caring-for-those-in-need))
-* Inviting all to receive the gospel (see [1.2.3](1-work-of-salvation-and-exaltation.md#123-inviting-all-to-receive-the-gospel))
-* Uniting families for eternity (see [1.2.4](1-work-of-salvation-and-exaltation.md#124-uniting-families-for-eternity))

-To support members in doing the work of salvation and exaltation at home, Church leaders encourage them to establish a home where the Spirit is present.
+To support members in doing God’s work of salvation and exaltation at home, Church leaders encourage them to establish a home where the Spirit is present.
 They also encourage members to honor the Sabbath day, study and learn the gospel at home, and hold weekly home evening.
 Leaders give special emphasis to supporting individuals who may lack assistance or encouragement from family members.

 ### 2.2.1 A Home Where the Spirit Is Present

 Church members are encouraged to make their homes a place of spiritual strength and joy.
 They can invite the Spirit of the Lord into their homes through simple efforts.
-Every home can be a “house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God” ([Doctrine and Covenants 88:119](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88.119?lang=eng#p119)).

 ### 2.2.2 Sabbath Observance